Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

 [Performance]: ../character-creation/ability-scores/charisma.md#performance
 [Persuasion]: ../character-creation/ability-scores/charisma.md#persuasion

-All characters gain proficiency in multiple skills depending on their chosen background during character creation, and can choose 2-4 more skills to be proficient in from a list of skills determined by their class.
+All characters gain Proficiency in multiple skills depending on their chosen background during character creation, and can choose 2-4 more skills to be proficient in from a list of skills determined by their class.

-Additionally, some races, subclasses, and feats also give proficiency in specific skills, and bards receive the class feature Jack of All Trades at level 2, allowing them to add half their proficiency bonus (rounded down) to ability checks they make using skills they are not proficient in.
+Additionally, some races, subclasses, and feats also give Proficiency in specific skills, and bards receive the class feature Jack of All Trades at level 2, allowing them to add half their Proficiency Bonus (rounded down) to ability checks they make using skills they are not proficient in.

-Proficiency does not stack – there's no benefit to having multiple sources of proficiency for a skill.
+Proficiency does not stack – there's no benefit to having multiple sources of Proficiency for a skill.

 #### Expertise

-Characters can also have expertise in a skill, which allows them to add double their proficiency bonus when making a corresponding ability check.
-While it is possible to have proficiency and expertise in a skill at the same time, they do not stack.
+Characters can also have expertise in a skill, which allows them to add double their Proficiency Bonus when making a corresponding ability check.
+While it is possible to have Proficiency and expertise in a skill at the same time, they do not stack.
 Some sources of expertise do, however, require the character to already be proficient in a skill.

-Sources of expertise that require prior proficiency in the respective skill include:
+Sources of expertise that require prior Proficiency in the respective skill include:

 - Rogues gain expertise in any two skills they are proficient in at both level 1 and level 6.
 - Bards gain expertise in any two skills they are proficient in at both level 3 and level 10.